UofT-UTSC-CS-sandbox/final-term-project-campusconnect/doc/sprint0/product.md

  * Frontend should be complete and interactive
  * Backend and database should be integrated
  * Unit test for the component(s) should be completed
+ * Criteria for each user story have been met

 ----